nos/create-nos-dapp/README.md

 # nos-dapp-starterkit
-A React starterkit to create a dApp on nOs!
+An Angualar starterkit to create a dApp on nOS!